Abhash297/Loan-Application-Intelligence-System/docs/CHATBOT_EVALUATION.md

 ### Console Output

-For each question, you'll see:
+For each question, we'll see:
 - Question ID and text
 - **Route chosen** - Which backend the LLM router selected (cohort/predict/unknown)
 - **API Results Count** - How many results the API returned (for cohort questions)